inkline/icons/README.md

 npm install @inkline/icons
 ~~~

-## Integration

-You can either import and register individual icons from the packs available to take advantage of tree-shaking, or you can import and register icon packs as a whole.
+Next, you can either import and register individual icons, or you can import and register icon packs as a whole.

 ### Importing individual icons (tree-shaking)
+This approach allows you to select the icons you want to register individually, resulting in a smaller bundle size.

 ~~~js
 import { createApp } from 'vue';